bluelamar/UriXlatr/README.md

 http://api.finalfrontier.com/planet/earth/moon/luna

 In this case, the **uri** will match positionally with variable **name** and **moon** in the **uri**.
 The matched variables will then be used in the **resource** string.
 Position doesnt matter, just use of same name.
-Therefore we have a match and the returned translation tuple will be: **{ "setorbit", "moon.luna.planet.jupiter" }**
+Therefore we have a match and the returned translation tuple will be: **{ "setorbit", "moon.luna.planet.earth" }**